 - Then I will address the advantages of using Comedy Evaluator Pro.

 But before we move forward, here’s something you must know about stand-up comedy performances:

 The Basis For Performance Reviews

 There are only two things that happen when a comedian is on stage — the comedian is talking or the audience is laughing.
-Both of these events are consume time and are measurable.
+Both of these events consume time and are easily measurable.